TheRohanVerma/Women-Health/README.md

 2.Pycharm IDE for integrating the trained classifier to our web application using Flask.

 **DATA/REPOSITORY'S USED**
-1.templates picked from template.co website
+1.Templates picked from template.co website
-2.https://github.com/leanderme/sytora- used this for getting the  multinomial Naive Bayes classifier which is trained on a handpicked dataset, which is freely available under CC4.0.